 To that end, the USBC keeps a searchable directory of black businesses that is now 114,000 strong.

-The Black upStart is also increasing its focus on black wealth management to encourage growth and spending for everyone, even if they don’t have the capital or the desire to become an entrepreneur.
-That includes “demystifying” wealth language and educating people on the importance of 401(k)s and 403(b)s, investing in the stock market, or in the creation of a black-owned business.
+The Black upStart is also increasing its focus on Black wealth management to encourage growth and spending for everyone, even if they don’t have the capital or the desire to become an entrepreneur.
+That includes “demystifying” wealth language and educating people on retirement accounts such as of 401(k)s and 403(b)s, investing in the stock market, or in the creation of their own Black-owned business.